 V or V. O: Vegan options

 A cafe with four floors, each floor specialising in something different.
-They are a premium version of normal Starbucks, selling rarer and higher quality coffees.
-Offering drinks with three milk alternatives and vegan food options.
-A soy latte here will cost ¥750.
+They are a premium version of the normal Starbucks, selling rarer and higher quality coffees.
+Offering drinks with three milk alternatives and vegan food options

 Open: 7:00-22:00